benstahl92/tnsdc/README.md

 # tnsdc
-A lightweight script for retrieving TNS discoveries and sending alerts.
+A lightweight package for retrieving TNS discoveries and sending alerts.